worace/coinage/iterations/iteration_1.markdown

 to the previous one)
 2. **Transactions Hash** - Hash of all the transactions contained in this block
 3. **Block Timestamp** - Time the block was created, in seconds since Unix epoch
-4. **Difficulty Target** - The hashing difficulty against which this block was mined (more on how this target gets set later)
+4. **Difficulty Target** - The hashing difficulty against which this block was mined, encoded as a Hex string (more on how this target gets set later)
 5. **Nonce** - A special value used to "complete" the block by causing it to generate a hash value lower than the required difficulty target.
 This value will start at 0 and be incremented